 Authority for Back-Out

-The order would come from: release coordinator (product support), portfolio director and health product support.
-This should be done in consultation with the development team and external trading partners such as FSC and the HCCH to determine the appropriate course of action. eBilling is tightly integrated with these external partners and a back-out of the patch should not be a standalone decision.Back-Out Procedure
+Any back-out decision should be a joint decision of the Business Owner (or their representative) and the Program Manager with input from the Health Product Support (HPS) Application Coordinator, developers (both project and Tier 3 HPS), and if appropriate, external trading partners such as the VA Financial Service Center (FSC) or Change Healthcare.

+Back-Out Procedure

 The back-out procedure for VistA applications is complex and not a “one size fits all” solution.
 The general strategy for a VistA back-out is to repair the code with a follow-up patch.
 The development team recommends that sites log a ticket if it is a nationally released patch.

-If not, the site should contact the Enterprise Program Management Office (EPMO) team directly for specific solutions to their unique problems.
+Back-Out Procedure prior to National ReleaseIf it is prior to national release, the site will be already working directly with the development team daily and should contact that team.
+The development team members will have been identified in the Initial Operating Capability (IOC) Memorandum of Understanding (MOU).
+As discussed in section 5.2, it is likely that development team can quickly address via a new software version.
+If the site is unsure who to contact they may log a ticket of contact Health Product Support - Management Systems Team.

 The IB*2.0*592 patch contains the following build components.

 Routines